$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Phenomenological applications

 The most recent measurements of the branching ratios have been performed for $B \to \rho \ell \nu$ by BaBar~\cite{delAmoSanchez:2010af} and Belle~\cite{Sibidanov:2013rkk} and for $B \to \omega \ell \nu$ by BaBar~\cite{Lees:2012mq,Lees:2012vv} and Belle~\cite{Sibidanov:2013rkk} respectively.
-We extract $|V_{\rm ub}|$ from the BaBar and Belle data by minimizing the $\chi^2$ function that reads in both cases
+We extract $|V_\mathrm{ub}|$ from the BaBar and Belle data by minimizing the $\chi^2$ function that reads in both cases

-where $B_\text{exp}^i$ and $B_\text{th}^i$ are the experimental and theoretical central values for the branching ratios in one $q^2$-bin and the sum runs over all bins for the charged and neutral mode. $C_\text{th}$ is the theoretical covariance matrix that includes in particular the correlated form factor uncertainties.
-In the case of Belle, we use the data up to $q^2=8\,\text{GeV}^2$ or $12\,\text{GeV}^2$ and take the full covariance matrix provided in ref.~\cite{Sibidanov:2013rkk}.
+where $B_\text{exp}^i$ and $B_\text{th}^i$ are the experimental and theoretical central values for the branching ratios in one $q^2$-bin and the sum runs over all bins for the charged and neutral mode. $C_\text{th}$ is the theoretical covariance matrix that includes in particular the correlated FF uncertainties\footnote{In Ref.\ \cite{Bernlochner:2014ova}, the importance of uncertainty correlations to extract $V_{ub}$ from $B\to\rho\ell\nu$ decays has been emphasized.}.
+In the case of Belle, we use the data up to $q^2=8\,\text{GeV}^2$ or $12\,\text{GeV}^2$ and take the full covariance matrix provided in Ref.~\cite{Sibidanov:2013rkk}.
 The BaBar dataset consists of a single bin in the low-$q^2$ region from 0 to 8 GeV$^2$ and the correlation between the charged and neutral decay is not provided.
 For $B \to \rho \ell \nu$ we obtain

 and those from $B^+ \to \omega \ell^+ \nu$ we get